Severn Bridge Railway: Powers for more borrowing

 In 1877 a bill was submitted for powers to take more borrowing, to confirm the double track on the swing bridge, and for additional fender protection for the piers on the river channel, and for "the provision of stations, rails, and signals".
+It was passed as the Severn Bridge Railway Act 1877 (40 & 41 Vict. c. cxlviii).
 The additional capital needed was £100,000, a 44% increase on the original capital.

 Proposed amalgamation

 The Severn Bridge Railway, when completed, would be a small concern located between two very powerful networks.
 The neighbouring Severn and Wye Railway was also considered vulnerable, and in the 1878 session of Parliament a bill was presented for amalgamating the two.
 Although, as pointed out by the GWR, the SBR had not yet been completed, the bill was passed on 21 July 1878.
 It was to take effect on completion of the SBR line.
 The two companies would remain in existence, and the combined undertaking would be known as the Severn & Wye and Severn Bridge Railway, with a complex system of allocation of cost and profit between the sections.

-The arrangement was authorised by Act of 21 July 1879; the two companies were not dissolved: the new company was jointly owned by them.
+The arrangement was authorised by the Severn and Wye and Severn Bridge Railway Companies Act 1879 (42 & 43 Vict. c. clxiii) of 21 July 1879; the two companies were not dissolved: the new company was jointly owned by them.